 coping with grief

 We also provide information and resources after the patient passes away to help families deal with the loss.
-Resources will include support and services available through the Transitions Bereavement Team, as well as additional options available from other organizations.
+Resources include support and services available through the Transitions Bereavement Team, as well as additional options available from other organizations.

 Grief interventions include: